MeetAnithaVarghese/drh-sql-page/README.md

+Here is the aligned version of your instructions:

+---

 # Surveilr DRH Data Transformation

 ## Overview

-  The `drh-deidentification.sql` performs the deidentification of the columns in the studydata converted tables.The `drh-sqlpage-views.sql` creates the database views which shall be used in sqlpage preview.The `orchestrate-drh-vv.sql` shall perform the verification and validation on the study data tables.
+The `drh-deidentification.sql` performs the deidentification of the columns in the study data converted tables.
+The `drh-sqlpage-views.sql` creates the database views which shall be used in SQLPage preview.
+The `orchestrate-drh-vv.sql` performs the verification and validation on the study data tables.

 ## Getting Started

 1. **Prepare the Study Files:**